thealiilman/thealiilman/README.md

-# Hallo! 🤓
+# Assalamualaikum!
+Hello!
+Hallo!
+Dober dan!
+Hej! 🤓

-I am currently working at IKHLAS; joined in March 2023 after a little over a year on sabbatical.
+I am currently working at [IKHLAS](https://ikhlas.com); joined in March 2023 after a little over a year on sabbatical.

 Throughout my career so far, I've worked on 11 projects of various sizes, including [Oslo Mikrobuldreri](https://www.oslomikrobuldreri.no/), a self-serving indoor rock-climbing gym in Oslo, and the currently inactive [AirAsia Activities](https://www.airasia.com/activities/), an activity trip planner platform.